hapax/hapax.github.io/assets/teaching.md

 <figure>
     <div style="text-align:center"><img src ="/images/posts/sandpile.png"
     width="68%" />
-		    <figcaption><i>A sandpile, consisting of a standing layer
+		    <figcaption><i>A sand pile, consisting of a standing layer
     and a rolling layer.</i></figcaption>
 	</div>
 	</figure>

-We work with sandpiles in the plane, rather than in three dimensions.
+We work with sand piles in the plane, rather than in three dimensions.
 The height of the standing layer is denoted $S$, and the additional thickness of the rolling layer is $R$.
-The total height of the sandpile is then
+The total height of the sand pile is then

 $$
 H = S + R.
 $$

-The *angle of repose* $\alpha$ is the maximum slope of a stable sandpile.
+The *angle of repose* $\alpha$ is the maximum slope of a stable sand pile.
 If a patch on the standing layer has slope greater than $\alpha$, it will shed grains into the rolling layer.
 If it has slope less than $\alpha$, a rolling layer can deposit